Retrospective at the MAK

 The MAK exhibition (In)visible Pioneer (12/9/2023-3/24) is not simply a retrospective-style survey of Fröhlich’s Gesamtkunstwerk but also the first step towards creating an accurate narrative of the life of this independent artist, who’s work is not easy to categorize.

-In creative collaboration with MAK curator Kathrin Pokorny-Nagel, the artist’s daughter, filmmaker Marieli Fröhlich, has thematically organised Shadow Pioneer into five sections.
+In creative collaboration with MAK curator Kathrin Pokorny-Nagel, the artist’s daughter, filmmaker Marieli Fröhlich, has thematically organized Shadow Pioneer into five sections.

 Premiering with the exhibition will be a new film by Marieli Fröhlich, What is Happening?
 The Art in the Life of Gertie Fröhlich features over 24 interviews with the artist’s surviving friends, art historians & curators with rare archival footage.
 The director felt the need to set the record straight with an exhibition and a film as early as 2012, but the work was interrupted several times due to a variety of circumstances.

-The film sets out to contextualise Gertie Fröhlich’s multi-hyphened contributions to art history and documents the complex modern history of the Austrian capital.
+The film sets out to contextualize Gertie Fröhlich’s multi-hyphened contributions to art history and documents the complex modern history of the Austrian capital.

 As the film unfolds, contradictions lead to further examination.
 Is the existence of the most important Austrian post-war gallery indebted to Gertie Fröhlich, or was she merely its good spirit and secretary?
 Was her retelling of Greek myths an analogy for her vision of a refreshed matriarchal psyche and a position of equal significance to manifestations and deterritorialization of the body by Austria’s feminist artists?